Arriving from Abroad

 The University has dedicated visa and immigration experts to assist you with information and advice on studying in the UK as an international student.
 Learn more.

-If you are entering the UK on a visa you must ensure that a scan of your passport and visa/Biometric Residence Permit card have been received by the College Academic Office at registration, and immediately every time you renew your passport and/or visa.
+If you are entering the UK on a visa you must ensure that a scan of your passport and e-visa/share code has been received by the College’s Academic Office at registration, and immediately every time you renew your passport and/or visa.

 Please note that we cannot register and enrol you on your course until you have had your documents checked and scanned.